 As per UN’s Food and Agriculture Organization (FAO), in developing countries, up to 30-40% of produced food usually gets wasted before even it reaches the market.
-Further, World Bank estimates that almost 90% of wasted calories from food are lost during storage and transportation.
-The IoT can make the distribution of food more productive by providing better monitoring and access to real-time data for decision-making.
+Further, World Bank estimates that almost 90% of wasted calories from food are lost during storage and supply chain logistics.
+The IoT can make the distribution of food more effective by providing better monitoring and access to real-time data for decision-making.

 In IoT implemented world smart refrigerators will track food quantity and quality and can recommend purchase orders, even suggest the quality of food to be bought based on usage patterns.